Tips to help your dog keep their cool

 Note: And don’t worry about giving your dog ice water — it doesn’t cause bloat (as a popular, but incorrect, internet story has claimed).

 - Help your dog sweat.
 Unlike us, dogs don’t sweat across their skin when they get hot.
-So while we take advantage of “evaporative cooling” (when our sweat evaporates it cools us), dogs can’t.
-Dogs predominantly cool themselves through their respiratory (breathing) system.
-This is why dogs pant when they're hot.
+So while we humans take advantage of “evaporative cooling” (when our sweat evaporates it cools us down), dogs can’t.
+Dogs predominantly cool themselves through their respiratory system — this is why dogs pant when they're hot.

 The jackets below can help to keep dogs cooler in warmer weather by sort of mimicking sweating across the dog's body.
-As the water from the coat evaporates, it helps to move heat from the dog’s body to the environment, helping to cool the dog.
+As the water from the coat evaporates, it helps to move heat from the dog’s body to the environment.
 They’re not fail-proof or a replacement for careful and cautious exercise of dogs on warm/hot days, but can be a nice aid when walking or hiking with dogs on warmer days (just be sure to “recharge” the coat regularly by dousing it with water, as per their instructions).
 Both Hurrta and Ruffwear are good companies making great dog products — their two jackets work similarly.

 Note: These types of cooling vests will be less effective on humid days, as evaporation happens less well on days where there’s already a lot of humidity/moisture in the air.